Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### end

-End an ongoing call.
+Ends an ongoing call.

-Will stop all media used for the call and trigger a `call:stateChange` event.
+The SDK will stop any/all local media associated with the call.
+Events will be emitted to indicate which media tracks were stopped.
+See the `call:trackEnded` event for more information.

+The SDK will emit a `call:stateChange` event locally when the operation completes.
+The remote participant will be notified, through their own `call:stateChange` event, that the call was ended.

 **Parameters**